Ionic Navigation

 Navigation is one of the most important parts of an app.
 Solid navigation patterns help us achieve great user experience while a great router implementation will ease the development process and at the same time will make our apps discoverable and linkable.

-We have created a detailed post about Navigation in Ionic and Angular covering many use cases.
+We have created a in Ionic and Angular covering many use cases.
 If you want to learn more about navigation, I strongly recommend you check it out.

 The Angular Router is a solid, URL based navigation library that eases the development process dramatically and at the same time enables you to build complex navigation structures.